 - Specific recommendations for how the effects of the disorder may be accommodated along with the rationale for each accommodation.

 - The report must be on letterhead, typed, dated, and signed, including the name, title, and professional credentials of the appropriate provider.

-- Documentation is valid for five (5) years from the date on the report and must be updated accordingly in order to continue receiving services with the OAS.
+- Documentation is valid for five (5) years from the date on the report and should be updated accordingly.

 Examples of Preferred Measures